 And despite the fact the weather forced us to move the dance party into the tiny confinement of the lodge’s Great Room, it just may have been to the party’s benefit – it had a real “house party” feel, which was probably better suited for the group anyways.
 As a DJ, I can really feed off the energy on the dance floor when it’s literally right in front of me, and such was the case as we flipped through Top 40 and party classics.
 Such a fun mix; I loved it and judging from the last photo below, NO ONE LEFT.

-McKenzie & Alex, thank you so much for having me as your wedding DJ; it was well worth the trip out, and an honor to serve you both.
+McKenzie & Alex, thank you so much for having me as your wedding DJ; it was well worth the trip out, and it was an honor to serve you both.
 Congratulations, Mad Dogg and Tank; now I’m off to get some sleep!

 Prelude: Classic Rock & Folk